-The caterpillar track is protected from contact from the top through the integrated protection (13) on the chassis.
+The caterpillar track is protected from contact from the top through the integrated protection (1) on the chassis.
 The guard also protects against logs or other loads damaging the caterpillar track.
+On the Flex model with hydraulic piston, there are two protective plates (2) over the piston to prevent crushing injuries and damage to the piston and its hydraulic couplings during loading.